top of page

 Night shift part 2: Confusion in patients

-Check out part 1 where I talk about the general good and bad of working night shift here .
+Check out part 1 where I talk about the general good and bad of working night shift here.
 Talking about the patients at night is a whole new discussion.
 There are a handful of difficulties and patterns I've noted over the years, mostly just in the very sick/elderly patients.
 For example, if a patient passes away at night, it almost always seems to happen between 3 and 6am.
-I don't know if I'm the only person that thinks that or not, but most of the time in my experience, the
+I don't know if I'm the only person that thinks that or not, but most of the time in my experience, they

 Bella S.